U.S. Army Reserve Legal Command’s first Soldier to Compete and Win in the 47th Joint Culinary Training Exercise

 |0

-This work, U.S. Army Reserve Legal Command’s first Soldier to Compete and Win in the 47th Joint Culinary Training Exercise [Image 2 of 2], by CPT Nancy Drapeza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Reserve Legal Command’s first Soldier to Compete and Win in the 47th Joint Culinary Training Exercise, by CPT Nancy Drapeza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army Reserve Legal Command’s first Soldier to Compete and Win in the 47th Joint Culinary Training Exercise

 LEAVE A COMMENT